The Top UK House Names and Their Origins

 #10 | 'Woodlands'

 Scraping into the top ten list is the house name ‘Woodlands’.
 A common name for those rural properties situated in and around… you guessed it, wooded areas.
-This one doesn't leave much to the imagination, but it a popular choice nonetheless.
+This one doesn't leave much to the imagination, but it is a popular choice nonetheless.

 #9 | 'The Stables'

 At number nine we have ‘The Stables’.
-In some cases, the name can be traced back as far as Roman times where stables were an essential facilitator for travel and trade, commonly constructed on the outskirts of towns and villages alike.
+In some cases, the name can be traced back as far as Roman times when stables were an essential facilitator for travel and trade, commonly constructed on the outskirts of towns and villages alike.